The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Are you one who is hesitant to try a copycat recipe?
-Don’t worry, this is totally normal!
+Don’t worry, this is normal!
 I think a lot of us feel that way.
-We are nervous because we know how delicious it is at the restaurant and we don’t want to mess it up.
+We are nervous because we know how delicious it is at the restaurant, and we don’t want to mess it up.
 And let’s be honest, we all love eating at The Olive Garden.

 Keep reading, and we will walk you through the steps to create this Homemade Copycat Fettuccine Alfredo!